 Citi is an advertising partner.

 1. Capital One® Spark® Cash for Business

 Why we like it: The Capital One® Spark® Cash for Business delivers some of the best all around cash rewards of any business credit card.
-Business owners get a simple 2% cash back on all purchases with no limits or restrictions, compared to a typical 1-1.5% back from others.
+Business owners get a simple 2% Cash Back for your business on every purchase, everywhere with no limits or restrictions, compared to a typical 1-1.5% back from others.
 While some cards can deliver as much as 5% back, they have spending caps or restrictions that make them a hassle to use.
 Small business owners who are busy and don't want to jump through hoops will appreciate the simplicity of this card.

 Potential deal-breakers: The card has an annual fee that's fairly reasonable for a rewards business card ($0 intro for first year; $95 after that annual fee).
 You need to charge at least $4,750 after the first year to justify the fee.
 Businesses with less expenses will be better off with the Capital One® Spark® Cash Select for Business.

 2. Capital One® Spark® Cash Select for Business